marty-oehme/topen/README.md

 [tasklib](https://github.com/GothenburgBitFactory/tasklib) is the only dependency aside from the python standard library.

-If you just want to try the script out, feel free to do so by invoking it e.g. with `uvx git+https://git.martyoeh.me/Marty/topen.git`.
+If you just want to try the script out, feel free to do so by invoking it e.g. with `uvx topen`.

 If you want to install the trunk version instead of a versioned release simply substitute for the git path: